# #

 GRAND RESULTS

 "Before the engagement, one who determines in the ancestral temple that he will be victorious has found that the majority of factors are in his favor.
 Before the engagement one who determines in the ancestral temple that he will not be victorious has found few factors are in his favor.
 If one who finds that the majority of factors favor him will be victorious, while one who has found few factors favor him will be defeated, what about someone who finds no factors in his favor?
-Observing it from this perspective, victory and defeat will be apparent. "
+Observing it from this perspective, victory and defeat will be apparent. " - The Dao is a macro space consisting of numerous loosely connected components: Strategy is the Dao.
+Boxing (martial arts) is the Dao.
+Everything is the Dao

 --- Sunzi (Sun Tzu) AoW, Chapter 1 (Sawyer's interpretation)